Skip to contents

 method

 Normalisation method for bounded indicators.
-Options available Wagstaff (wagstaff) or Erreygers (erreygers) correction.
+Options available are Wagstaff (wagstaff) or Erreygers (erreygers) correction.
+Must be used in conjunction with minimum and maximum limits (lmin and lmax).

 lmin